learn-co-curriculum/js-basics-loops-readme/README.md

 }
 console.log(top5)
 ```
-This loop is going to grab the first 5 values in our `billboard100` array, and `push` them into a new array called `top5` that contains only our values for the top 5 songs, and log that `top5` array to our console.
+In this loop we add an extra step to grab the first 5 values in our `billboard100` array, and then `push` them into a new array called `top5` that contains only our values for the top 5 songs, and log that `top5` array to our console.
+Now we have a saved variable with our manipulated data.

 **Output**
 ```
 ["This Is America - Childish Gambino", "Nice For What - Drake", "God's Plan - Drake", "Psycho - Post Malone Featuring Ty Dolla $ign", "Meant To Be -Bebe Rexha & Florida Georgia Line"]
 ```
-**Note:** If you want to iterate over the entire array and not the first 5, you can do so by using `array.length`, which in this case would be `billboard100.length`, which equals 10.

 ### The `forEach()` loop

 The `forEach()` method takes a function as an argument.
 We can use this method to iterate over and manipulate data in the exact same way that `for` does with a less syntax.

+For the next example, we are going to use backticks, which is called `template literals` to easily create strings with variables in them.
+This is a much easier to read way to evaluate strings with dynamic values, versus concatenating multiple strings and variables together with the `+` sign.
+Be aware, that this is feature is not supported in all browsers, and features like this may require JavaScript transpilers.

 **Example**
 ```